supervisely/docs/labeling/point-clouds/3d_objects.md

-Placeholder from image figures

-Also known as *objects*, figures are annotations that you create to show particular things on image.

-Figures panel shows all annotations for a currently selected [image](images.md).
+In Supervisely 3D annotation module, objects contain figures (annotations) that you create to show a particular thing on the scene.
+An object cannot be associated with a scene without at least one figure from it (annotation) present there.

 ## Overview